 Our History

-In 2023 the East Tennessee Economic Council is celebrating its 50th anniversary.
-ETEC's mission has not changed much since the beginning.
-ETEC is a collaborative effort to support the nation’s science, security, energy, clean up, and partnerships missions.
-We do this by advocating for and leveraging the federal assets in the East Tennessee region as a catalyst for economic growth.
-Keep reading to learn about ETEC's rich history and present mission.
+In 2023 the East Tennessee Economic Council celebrated its 50th anniversary.
+ETEC's purpose and mission has not changed much since the beginning.
+ETEC brings industry, academia, and government together to share information, foster collaboration, and advocate for federal missions that drive regional economic growth.
+Keep reading to learn about ETEC's rich history.

 In 1973...